Wind In The Hills - KION546

 Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.

+Overnight: Clear and cooler with coastal lows in the 30s-40s with most inland spots in the 30s.
+Gusty north winds over the hills.

+Thursday: Chilly in the morning, then mostly sunny and mild with highs in the 60s to around 70ºF.
+Gusty northerly winds over the hills at times.

-Extended: Expect chilly mornings Thursday and Friday with seasonable to slightly warm highs.
+Extended: Expect another chilly morning on Friday with seasonable to slightly warm highs.
 Offshore winds will continue at times through around Saturday.
-Then, a wet weather system will approach out of the weekend.
+The pattern will break down a bit early next week and that could allow for a wet system to arrive in our area.

 -------------------------------------------------------------------------